leftys/circular-buffer/README.rst

     assert buf.front() == 1
     assert buf.back() == 11

-Remember to install `numba` JIT compiler package to get a significant speedup.
+Remember to install `numba` JIT compiler package to get a small extra speedup. `numba` can be automatically installed if you install this package via :code:`pip install circular-buffer[numba]`.